 8. Hang out at the beach

 Chicago is filled with beaches, and they’re all free.
 “For about two months of the year, you can relax at one of Chicago’s many public beaches all along Lake Michigan.
 Though some of the more popular ones (like Oak Street or North Beach) can get a little crowded, there are plenty both south and north that are spacious and clean.
 The freezing cold water is also definitely a plus on those really hot summer days,” said recent UW-Madison graduate Alina Dain.
+Grab you some ice cream and lay out in the Chicago sun.

 9. Watch the Bears Lose at Soldier Field